Pet Insurance

 Can I Get Immediate Pet Insurance?

-Outside of Companion Protect, there is no such thing as pet insurance without waiting periods or same-day pet insurance.
-That’s why it’s crucial to subscribe to an insurance plan before your pet sustains health problems.
+No company offers instant pet insurance coverage.
+There is no such thing as pet insurance without waiting periods or same-day pet insurance.
+That’s why it’s crucial to subscribe to a pet insurance plan before your pet sustains health problems.
 Getting pet health insurance at a young age ensures coverage for as many accidents and illnesses that your pet may experience during its lifetime.

 Why Do Waiting Periods Exist?